jtdaugherty/brick/docs/guide.rst

    let width = Data.Text.length t

-because if the string contains any wide characters, their widths will not be counted properly.
+If the string contains any wide characters, their widths will not be counted properly.
 In order to get this right, use the ``TextWidth`` type class to compute the width:

 .. code:: haskell

    let width = Brick.Widgets.Core.textWidth t

-The ``TextWidth`` type class uses Vty's character width routine to compute the correct width.
+The ``TextWidth`` type class uses Vty's character width routine to compute the width by looking up the string's characdters in a Unicode width table.
 If you need to compute the width of a single character, use ``Graphics.Text.wcwidth``.

 Extents
 =======